mv2devnul/taglib/README.md

 ## Experimental Stuff

+**Multi-threading currently broken.

 I've recently added some (very) rudimentary multi-threading (see taglib-tests.lisp) using the CHANL package.

+CURRENTLY BROKEN

-First, the filesystem walker (main thread) walks the requested directory, adding each filename to an unbounded channel (\*channel\*).
+First, the filesystem
+walker (main thread) walks the requested directory, adding each filename to an unbounded channel (\*channel\*).
 The main thread then sends
 \*MAX-THREADS\* \*END-THREAD\* symbols, creates \*MAX-THREADS\* worker threads who read from the channel, and then sits in a loop reading from \*dead-channel\* until it has done \*MAX-THREADS\* recv's.